 New Whitby Sports Complex Design and Construction

-The Town is constructing a new Whitby Sports Complex to help meet both the immediate and future recreational needs of our growing community.
-The new complex will be located on the west side of Baldwin Street South, south of the intersection of Highway 407.
+The Town is constructing the new Fieldgate Sports Complex to help meet both the immediate and future recreational needs of our growing community.
+The complex will be located on the west side of Baldwin Street South, south of the intersection of Highway 407.

 The vision for the complex: to create a multi-purpose gathering space for inclusive sport and community programming - a place for residents of all ages and abilities to connect, play and get active.